dudeperf3ct/dudeperf3ct.github.io/sensei/carl_sagan.md

 We can recognize here a shortcoming, in some circumstances serious, in our ability to understand the world.
 Characteristically, willie-nilly we seem compelled to project our own nature onto nature. <span class='purple'>Man in his arrogance thinks himself a great work worthy of the interposition of a deity.
 Darwin wrote in his notebook, more humble, and I think truer to consider himself created from animals.</span>

+How is it that hardly any major religion has looked at science and concluded, “This is better than we thought!
+The Universe is much bigger than our prophets said, grander, more subtle, more elegant?”
+Instead they say, “No, no, no!
+My god is a little god, and I want him to stay that way.”
+A religion, old or new, that stressed the magnificence of the Universe as revealed by modern science might be able to draw forth reserves of reverence and awe hardly tapped by the conventional faiths.

+You're an interesting species.
+An interesting mix.
+You're capable of such beautiful dreams, and such horrible nightmares.
+You feel so lost, so cut off, so alone, only you're not.
+See, in all our searching, the only thing we've found that makes the emptiness bearable, is each other.

 Quotes
 ==========================